Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    # set IntegratedPipeline Penalty rate when it output wrong answer:
    main_model.error_decay = 0.75
-   # error_rate > 0.5 means old errors fade — a class that was wrong 3 predictions
-   ago matters less than one wrong just now, making the model less likely to output repetitive wrong answer.
+   # error_rate > 0.5 means old errors fade quickly — a class that was wrong 3 predictions ago matters less than one wrong just now, making the model less likely to output repetitive wrong answer.
    # this a flexible tunable-knob for the model judgement regarding wrong answer, this will propagate through prediction layers to inform about the model repetitive answer and calibrate it immediately.